 This may take some time.
 Summarising the goals of a big sprawling manuscript is not easy.

-- Be extravagant.
 Praise your story to the skies.
 Layer on the adjectives of adulation.
 After all, you’re writing from the perspective of a reader who understood and loved your story just as much as you did.
 So have fun!

 When you’re finished, you’ll have an explicit goal toward which you can strive in molding your story, no matter where you’re at in the outlining, drafting, or revising process.
 (And then you can look at things from a whole new perspective by writing yourself a “bad” review.)

 Click the “Play” button to Listen to Audio Version (or subscribe to the Helping Writers Become Authors podcast in iTunes).